Disability awareness training

 - Scenarios and discussions around interacting with meeting people who happen to have disabilities

-- Discussion of People First culture and language
+- Discussion of people-first culture and language

 - Tips on communicating with persons who have different types of disabilities

-- Awareness of issues that people with disabilities encounter every day
+- Awareness of issues that people with disabilities encounter

 The trainings are structured to be participatory and non-threatening.
 We are developing other trainings that will offer a more in-depth look at specific topics and situations related to disability etiquette.
 The trainings are scalable from 30 minutes to two hours, depending on the needs of the trainees.

-To request a training or to request more information about trainings, please contact Ian Jaquiss at Jaquiss@ohsu.edu or call 503-494-8675.
-The trainings are entered into Compass and will go on the trainee’s transcript.
+To request a training or to request more information about trainings, please contact Ian Jaquiss at email@example.com or call 503-494-8675.

 Ian has a lifetime of experience as a person with a disability, and enjoys sharing his experiences and perspective during training sessions.
 Ian earned his law degree from the Cumberland School of Law.
 Ian has also won two Paralympic gold medals.
 He's now dedicated to fostering a welcoming environment for people with disabilities who visit, work, study and receive care at OHSU.